 s described on the facing page, TowerTalk is assembled by the Newsletter Committee and blends news of the building, its residents, and the Edgewater community.
 Other building communications are directed by management and include postings on bulletin boards, content on TV channels 195/196, and occasional door-drops.
-Since the beginning of the pandemic, subscriptions to and registrations for the three digital media mentioned below have shown them to be especially popular with residents.
+Since the beginning of the pandemic, "subscriptions to/registrations for/clicks on" the three digital media mentioned below have shown them to be especially popular with residents.
 To subscribe or register for any of them, inquire at the management office.